JakePitman/Portfolio/README.md

     - The original effect was supposed to have the button split into three, with the first and last separating from the center
     - After thinking about it, I realised it would take too much time, and may confuse the user
 - I ended up adding a picture of myself at the beach
-    - The design was not based on this picture, but it fits the colour palette well
+    - It was originally only used for the mood board
     - I included it because without it, the design had more of a 'bland office' vibe.
 I feel that the picture ensures that the site is recieved as having a beach theme.
 - The files in the technologies folder were originally going to come out completely
     - This had problems, as the hover effect ends unless the user follows the file up with their mouse (which they wouldn't...)